Debaditya-Som/movieCRUD/README.md

-The MovieCRUD App is a full-stack web application designed for movie enthusiasts.
+MovieCRUD App is a full-stack web application designed for movie enthusiasts.
 It employs a microservices architecture with Spring Boot and MongoDB for the backend, and Next.js with TypeScript for the frontend.

 ## Tech Stacks